Obstructive Sleep Apnea

 Obstructive sleep hypopnea occurs when breathing is diminished, even if it is not absent.

-The prevalence of OSA is 2 to 9% in adults; the condition is under-recognized and often undiagnosed even in symptomatic patients.
-OSA is up to 4 times more common among men and 7 times more common among people who are obese (ie, body mass index [BMI] > 30).
-Severe OSA (apnea-hypopnea index [AHI] > 30/h) increases the risk of death in middle-aged men.
+The prevalence of obstructive sleep apnea is 2 to 9% in adults; the condition is under-recognized and often undiagnosed even in symptomatic patients.
+Obstructive sleep apnea is up to 4 times more common among men and 7 times more common among people who are obese (ie, body mass index [BMI] > 30).
+Severe OSA (apnea-hypopnea index [AHI] > 30/hour) increases the risk of death in middle-aged men.

-OSA can cause excessive daytime sleepiness, increasing risks of automobile crashes, loss of employment, and sexual dysfunction.
-Relationships with bed partners and roommates and/or housemates may also be adversely affected because these people may also have difficulty sleeping.
+Obstructive sleep apnea is the leading medical cause of excessive daytime sleepiness (sometimes called wake-time sleepiness), increasing risks of automobile crashes, loss of employment, and sexual dysfunction.
+Relationships with bed partners and roommates and/or housemates may also be adversely affected because affected people may also have difficulty sleeping.

-Long-term cardiovascular sequelae of untreated OSA include poorly controlled hypertension, heart failure, and atrial fibrillation (even after catheter ablation) and other arrhythmias.
+Long-term cardiovascular sequelae of untreated OSA include poorly controlled hypertension, heart failure, and atrial fibrillation (even after catheter ablation) and other arrhythmias (1).
+OSA also increases the risk for nonalcoholic fatty liver disease, likely due to intermittent nocturnal hypoxia and sleep disruption (2).

 Anatomic risk factors are common among obese people.

 Other identified risk factors include postmenopausal status, aging, and alcohol or sedative use.
-A family history of OSA is present in 25 to 40% of cases, perhaps reflective of heritable factors affecting ventilatory drive or craniofacial structure.
+A family history of obstructive sleep apnea is present in 25 to 40% of cases, perhaps reflective of heritable factors affecting ventilatory drive or craniofacial structure.
 The risk of OSA in a family member is proportional to the number of affected family members.

 Acromegaly, hypothyroidism, and sometimes stroke can cause or contribute to OSA.
 Disorders that occur more commonly in patients with OSA include hypertension, stroke, diabetes, hyperlipidemia, gastroesophageal reflux disease, nocturnal angina, heart failure, and atrial fibrillation or other arrhythmias.

-Because obesity is a common risk factor for both OSA and obesity-hypoventilation syndrome, the conditions frequently coexist.
+Because obesity is a common risk factor for both obstructive sleep apnea and obesity-hypoventilation syndrome, the conditions frequently coexist.

 Inspiratory efforts against a closed upper airway cause paroxysms of inspiration, reductions in gas exchange, disruption of normal sleep architecture, and partial or complete arousals from sleep.
-These factors may interact to cause the characteristic symptoms and signs, including hypoxia, hypercapnia, and sleep fragmentation.
+These factors interact to produce morbidity and mortality through hypoxia, hypercapnia, and sleep fragmentation (1).

 OSA is an extreme form of sleep-related upper airway resistance.
-Less severe forms that do not cause O2 desaturation include
+Less severe forms that do not cause oxygen desaturation include

 Patients with upper airway resistance syndrome are typically younger and less obese than those with OSA, and they complain of daytime sleepiness more than do patients with primary snoring.
 Frequent arousals occur, but strict criteria for apneas and hypopneas may not be present.
-Symptoms, diagnostic evaluation, and treatment of snoring and upper airway resistance syndrome are otherwise the same as for OSA.
+Symptoms, diagnostic evaluation, and treatment of snoring and upper airway resistance syndrome are otherwise the same as for obstructive sleep apnea.

-Although loud disruptive snoring is reported by 85% of OSA patients, most people who snore do not have OSA.
-Other symptoms of OSA may include
+Although loud disruptive snoring is reported by 85% of patients with obstructive sleep apnea, most people who snore do not have OSA.
+Other symptoms of obstructive sleep apnea may include

 Most patients are unaware of these symptoms (because they occur during sleep) but are informed of them by bed partners, roommates, or housemates.
-Some patients may awake with a sore throat or a dry mouth.
+In the morning, some patients have a sore throat, dry mouth, or a headache.

-When awake, patients may experience hypersomnolence, fatigue, and impaired concentration.
-The frequency of sleep complaints and the degree of daytime sleepiness do not correlate well with number of nocturnal arousals.
+During daily activities, patients may experience intrusive sleepiness, fatigue, and impaired concentration.
+The frequency of sleep complaints and the degree of daytime sleepiness do not correlate well with number of events or arousals from sleep.

 Reduced quantity or quality of sleep due to poor sleep hygiene